 - 1. Hold the brake pedal down and set the parking brake.
-See Parking Brake on page 2-33 for more information. - 2.
-Move the shift lever into P (Park) by holding in the button on the shift lever and pushing the lever all the way toward the front of the vehicle. - 3.
-Turn the ignition key to LOCK/OFF.
+See Parking Brake on page 2-32 for more information. - 2.
+Move the shift lever into P (Park) by holding in the button on the shift lever and pushing the shift lever all the way toward the front of the vehicle. - 3.
+Turn the ignition key to LOCK/OFF. - 4.
+Remove the key and take it with you.
+If you can leave the vehicle with the ignition key in your hand, the vehicle is in P (Park).

-Leaving the Vehicle With the Engine Running (Automatic Transmission)
+Leaving the Vehicle with the Engine Running